colonyengine/colony/devref/DEVREF-decisions.md

 confusion).

 ## Support's vorigin library
   - We use column vectors to represent mathematical quantities in matrices.
-    Example: Transform matrix with a rotation and translation encoded into it.
+    Example: Transform matrix with a 3x3 rotation matrix in the upper left and a 3x1 translation vector encoded into it.
     ```text
+    The X axis is: (Xx Xy Xz)
     The Y axis is: (Yx Yy Yz)
-    The X axis is: (Xx Xy Xz)
     The Z axis is: (Zx Zy Zz)
     The translation is: (Tx Ty Tz)